-Porcelain veneers are a very successful option in many situations where the original tooth has developed poor color, shape, and contours.
+Porcelain veneers in Madison AL are a very successful option in many situations where the original tooth has developed poor color, shape, and contours.
 It is also a good choice for fractured teeth, gaps between teeth, and in some situations where the tooth position is compromised and there are minor bite-related problems.
 For some people, superficial stains do not respond well to tooth whitening or bleaching.
 In these situations, a porcelain veneer may be the best option.

 Since veneers are individually sculpted for each patient, it is nearly impossible to tell the difference between a veneer and a natural tooth.
 Unlike natural teeth, custom-made veneers resist coffee and tea stains, and cigarette smoke because they are made of high-tech materials.